 This is definitely not your typical murder mystery--it is very laid back and makes for a comfortable read!
 The main character is an average guy (divorced)-living alone with his dog and plagued with a domineering mother and needy sister.
 They luckily do not live anywhere near him!
 Then he gets a phone call----from his Mom and then his sister--he has to come and help them--STAT.

 So. he packs Fred (his lovable Golden Retriever)in his car along with money he withdrew from his dwindling funds and off he drives.
 Thank heavens for Mcdonald's fast food restaurants!
 He has several mishaps along the way which will make you smile-they could really happen to any of us!
 AND his Mother keeps calling to find out where he is and how long it will take to get there.

 It turns out his sister's husband has either been murdered or committed suicide.
 His sister's house might be going into foreclosure and she is considered the prime suspect.
 It is up to Jacob (with a bit of help from Fred) to not only exonerate his sister but to save her home.
 His nephew is a typical teen--he gets in trouble too.
 To make matters worse-the local sheriff has taken a dislike of Jacob.
 And what a bunch of neighbors!!!!

 So, can Jacob solve all of this and get back to his quiet life?
 Read the book--you will enjoy it!!

-About the Author
+About the Book: (from Amazon)

 All opinions expressed are my own honest opinions.
 For more information please check my Disclosure Statement.
 Our giveaways are in no way sponsored or promoted by Facebook.